-Russia Unleashes Biggest Attacks in Ukraine in Months - NewsBreak
+Russia unleashes biggest attacks in Ukraine in months - NewsBreak

 Air raid sirens sounded in every region of Ukraine except Russia-annexed Crimea for four straight hours.

 Associated Press journalists saw bodies at an industrial site on the outskirts of Dnipro.
 Four people were killed and 19 injured in the city, officials said.
-Witnesses said one missile landed in front of a bus, damaging the vehicle but not killing any passengers.
+Witnesses said one missile landed in front of a bus during the morning rush hour, damaging the vehicle but not killing any passengers.

 Natalia Nesterenko, a mathematician, saw one missile fly by her Dnipro apartment balcony as she was in her kitchen, then she heard two explosions.